Zefyro/Forced-Growth/README.md

 This datapack is unsupported on all Bukkit-derivatives.
 Additionally, the installation procedure needs to be altered to work with Bukkit-derivatives.

-This datapack is incompatible with EssentialsX and similar plugins.
+This datapack is entirely incompatible with EssentialsX and similar plugins.

+This datapack is entirely incompatible with Purpur, Yatopia and forks based on those jarfiles.